wbabik/Practical_computing/Class_7/Class_7.md

 #### Exercise 3

 For numbers 10, 156, 557, 777 and 1055, check which one are divisible by
-7 (i.e., divisible without remainder)
+7 (i.e., divisible without remainder).

 ------------------------------------------------------------------------